guilhermecarvalho18/Open_Weather_Application/README.md

 - Python 3.x
 - Docker (If you're using the Dockerized version of the application)
+- Flask: Flask is a lightweight web framework in Python.
+It provides tools, libraries, and technologies that allow you to build a web application.
+In this project, Flask serves as the foundation for setting up routes, handling HTTP requests, and rendering responses.
 - [OpenWeatherMap API Key](https://home.openweathermap.org/users/sign_up)

 ## Setup & Running